Business tips & ideas eCommerce 101

 Cons.
 It might be a bit time-consuming to create content that promotes your products.
 TikTok only allows video-format promotions, so you’ll need to be extra creative to make your goods appeal to others.

-Disclaimer.
-For now, the TikTok Shop x Printify integration is only available for merchants located and shipping within the US.
+For now, the TikTok Shop x Printify integration is only available for merchants with a US presence and shipping within the US.
 But stay tuned – we’re working on expanding this integration to other countries and regions.

 • Instant store page set up with a unique shareable link